MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 ## Paddler

-Application load balancers are ubiquitous these days.
-Almost all API or web applications run behind a reverse proxy and load balancer to evenly distribute application load across compute resources.
-The algorithms are highly optimized for a deterministic and predictable request load.
-However, many AI applications have very unpredictable execution times.
-Models with different sizes can differ highly in execution time.
-Furthermore, depending on the input, a response from the same model can differ dozens of seconds.
-In addition, large models can leverage dedicated batching algorithms and concurrency to increase throughput.
+Application load balancers are ubiquitous today.
+Nearly all API or web applications run behind a reverse proxy and load balancer to uniformly distribute application load across compute resources.
+The algorithms are highly optimized and do very well for a deterministic request load.
+However, AI applications can have highly unpredictable execution times.
+Model size has a particularly high impact on execution time.
+Furthermore, depending on the input, a response from the same model can diverge dozens of seconds.
+In contrast with regular CPU-bound tasks, large foundation models can leverage dedicated batching algorithms and concurrency to increase throughput.

 Paddler introduces load balancing for AI models, based on llama.cpp servers.
 A user agent monitors available llama.cpp servers, and keeps track of available slots.
 Requests are buffered and evenly distributed across available server slots.